SharfarazMahmood/Flutter_Great_places/README.md

 ## Features
 - Add places with images and gps location.
 - Pick images from Galllery or Capture from camera
+- Slide right to delete a place from list
 - View Places

 <p>